blndev/AI-Anime-Maker/README.md

 Just imagine!
 A world where converting photos to anime is as easy as pie. 🥧

+To make the generation results even better, we implemented a local image-to-text conversion, which describes the input of your source image automaticaly.

 ## 🎨 Model Support
 AI-Anime-Maker supports a variety of models, from Hugging Face models to safetensor files.
 You can download these models from multiple websites like https://civit.ai for free.
 This flexibility allows you to experiment with different models to find the perfect one for your needs.